 Dave HansenSecurity Assessments Critical to Business

+I like to tell a little story when I describe the importance of cybersecurity in your business.
 Imagine you have a pile of cash that you use to buy all the things in your life that you need to survive.
 You buy your food, pay your utility bills, pay for your home.
 You use it to purchase everything else you need to continue living your current lifestyle.
 Pretend for a moment that there are no banks so everything you need to purchase you pay for from this stack of money.
 Are you with me?